 Essay 3: Do Marks and Grades Define an Individual’s Strengths?

 ‘Write an essay on how marks and grades don’t matter. – 10 marks’

 A common sight these in most of the schools’ English question papers in the creative writing section.
-In our attempt to get good grades in the subject we have learnt to come up with strong points that have somehow managed to dim the whole point of grades coming into existence in the first place.
+In our attempt to get good grades in the subject we have learned to come up with strong points that have somehow managed to dim the whole point of grades coming into existence in the first place.

 You consider yourself not of the academic excellence type, fine, but are you sure it’s wise trying to prove something simply because you’re too tired to get on with the opposite?
 Is getting tired and feeling lazy to put in work a good enough reason to give up on something and standing against it?
 Certainly not.
-Your refusal to study for the test doesn’t really speak highly of your inner strengths; focus, concentration or determination to name a few.
+Your refusal to study for the test doesn’t really speak highly of your inner strengths; focus, concentration, or determination to name a few.
 Schools are mostly for teaching you the basics which don’t just hold importance in making your future but in simply getting on with your life.
 Imagine not knowing the difference between water and oil, frown as you may like but something as simple as this did not get into your brains on its own, you learnt it in school.
-Now don’t come up with something like ‘my parents taught me that’ or ‘I learnt that on the internet’.
-Your parents, or the ones who put it on the internet too learnt it from somewhere.
+Now don’t come up with something like ‘my parents taught me that’ or ‘I learned that on the internet.
+Your parents or the ones who put it on the internet too learned it from somewhere.